 Be sure to use an odor-free or odor-reducing litter formula such as PrettyLitter, especially in the hallway, to keep this area smelling fresh.

 Lastly, another sleek option when it comes to litter boxes is a bookshelf litter box.
 Not only is this a resourceful option, but it also can be designed however you’d like.
 You can choose to turn one of the shelves into a litter box area, ideally the lower shelf for easy access to both you, when cleaning, and your cat, when doing their business.
 However, you can also use the rest of the bookshelf space for home decor or even turn it into a play area for your cat.

 It Looks Good, Now Keep it Smelling Good

 Now that your cat’s litter box looks good in your home, you'll want to be sure that it smells good too.
 The key to this is knowing when to change cat litter, tidying the surrounding areas, and using high-quality cat litter.
 But, how can you tell one formula apart from another when it comes to purchasing quality cat litter?

 When it comes to quality cat litter, PrettyLitter is a monthly litter subscription that provides lightweight, odorless, and health monitoring “smart” litter.
 This health monitoring litter allows you to become more aware of your feline friend’s health as it highlights potential health issues on the rise.
-By using a color-changing formula, the litter’s color will highlight issues ranging from urinary tract infections to bladder inflammation, among various other health complications.
+By using a color-changing formula, the soiled litter's color will highlight issues ranging from urinary tract infections to bladder inflammation, among various other health complications, such as excessive drinking in cats.
 In doing so, you can address the problems right away and further avoid any excessive and unnecessary vet bills.